cpfdata/cpfdata.github.io/docs/_pages/about.md

 ### [Matthijs Kalmijn](https://www.matthijskalmijn.nl)
 {: style="margin-top: 0.6em"}

-Professor of demography and sociology at the Netherlands Interdisciplinary Demographic Institute (NIDI-KNAW)<br/><br/>
+Professor of demography and sociology at the Netherlands Interdisciplinary Demographic Institute (NIDI), theme leader ‘Families and Gender’.
+Professor of Sociology at the University of Groningen. <br/><br/>
 {: .text-left  style="font-size:0.75em"}

 <br/>

+**Supportive team**

 </div>